1. What type of academic calendar does Baylor use?

 7. What is your undergraduate class profile?

-Baylor University has more than 12,000 undergraduate students enrolled for the 2010-2011 school year.
-Over 3,000 of the student population were incoming freshmen.
+Baylor University has more than 13,000 undergraduate students enrolled for the current school year.
+More than 3,000 of the student population were incoming freshmen.
 Thirty-four percent of Baylor's undergraduates are from racial or ethnic minority groups.

-Baylor's average classroom has 27 students, with a student/faculty ratio of 14:1.
-More than 92 percent of all classes are taught by faculty members.
+Baylor's average classroom has 28 students, with a student/faculty ratio of 15:1.
+Eighty-nine percent of all classes are taught by faculty members.
 Most faculty members are actively engaged in research, several hold special chairs in their respective fields, and all are dedicated to challenging and teaching students.
 All faculty members work with undergraduates and serve as academic advisers to the students.
 Learn more Quick Facts.

 8. How safe is Baylor's campus?